-Pregnant women 19 years of age and over are eligible for CalWorks at the 2nd trimester.
-They Shall be denied/discontinued from CAAP because of their apparent eligibility to CalWORKs.
+Pregnant women under 19 years of age and who have not received a high school diploma or its equivalent may be eligible for CalWORKs from the time they provide proof of pregnancy.
+They should be denied/discontinued from CAAP because of their apparent eligibility to CalWORKs.